SundaeSwap-finance/gastronomy/README.md

 gastronomy run test_data/fibonacci.uplc 03
 ```

+- N - Advance to the next step
+- P - Rewind to the previous step
+- Q - Quit

 ## Features

 Below you will find the planned and completed features for the Gastronomy debugger: